iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### SettingSchema

-A single `Setting` is defined according to the rules of [JSON Schema](https://json-schema.org/).
+A single `Setting` is defined according to the rules of [JSON Schema](https://json-schema.org/) via a [SettingSchema]($backend).
 The primary objective of creating a [SettingSchema]($backend) is to advertise the existence, meaning, and "form" of a Setting.
-Users supply values for setting in a settings editor, and are presented with the information from the `SettingsSchemas` to guide their choices.
+Users supply values for setting using a settings editor, and are presented with the information from `SettingsSchema`s to guide their choices.
 In addition, `SettingSchema`s may also supply a default value so users can understand what happens if they don't provide a value for a Setting.

 ### SettingTypes